Sustainable Development Goals: Cross-cutting issues

-Health

 SDGs 1 to 6 directly address health disparities, primarily in developing countries.
-These six goals address key issues in Global Public Health, Poverty, Hunger and Food security, Health, Education, Gender equality and women's empowerment, and water and sanitation.
+These six goals address key issues in global public health, poverty, hunger and food security, health, education, gender equality and women's empowerment, as well as water and sanitation.
 Public health officials can use these goals to set their own agenda and plan for smaller scale initiatives for their organizations.

 The links between the various sustainable development goals and public health are numerous and well established: